mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

-# What is React?
+# 1. What is React?

--> React is a JavaScript library used to build user interfaces (UI).
+→ React is a JavaScript library for building user interfaces (UI).
--> It is mainly used for single-page applications (SPA).
+→ It is mostly used for Single Page Applications (SPAs).
--> React lets you build reusable components (small pieces of UI like buttons, cards, forms).
+→ You can create reusable components — small UI parts like buttons, cards, or forms.
--> Instead of reloading the whole page, React updates only the part that changes → making apps faster and smoother.
+→ React updates only the changed part of the page instead of reloading the whole page → making apps fast and smooth.

-✅ Example: If you update your profile picture in Facebook → Only the picture section reloads, not the entire page.
+→ Example: When you update your Facebook profile picture, only that section reloads — not the entire page.

-# Why is React called "React"?
+# 2. Why is React called "React"?

--> The name React comes from its ability to react quickly to data changes.
+→ The name React comes from its ability to react quickly to data changes.
--> When something changes in your app (✅ user typing, ✅ API response, ✅ button click) → React updates only the changed parts of the UI.
+→ When something changes in your app (like user typing, API response, button click) → React updates only the changed part of the UI.
--> This makes the app fast, smooth, and responsive (no full page reload needed).
+→ This makes the app fast, smooth, and responsive - no full page reload needed.
--> Think of it like this: Your app is a whiteboard.
-Instead of erasing the whole board when one word changes, React just erases and rewrites that word — quick and efficient.
+→ 💭 Think of it like this: your app is a whiteboard - instead of erasing the whole board when one word changes, React just erases and rewrites that word - quick and efficient.

-📚 What is a Library?
+# 3. What is a Library?

--> A library is a collection of prewritten code that you can use to do specific tasks quickly.
+→ A library is a collection of prewritten code that you can use to do specific tasks quickly.
--> Instead of writing everything from scratch, you reuse ready-made functions from the library.
+→ Instead of writing everything from scratch, you reuse ready-made functions from the library.
--> In JavaScript, you add/import a library into your code → this makes development faster and less error-prone.
+→ In JavaScript, you add/import a library into your code → this makes development faster and less error-prone.

-✅ Examples of JavaScript libraries:
+→ Examples of JavaScript libraries -
--> React → build user interfaces
+  ➡️ React → build user interfaces
--> JQuery → simplify DOM manipulation
+  ➡️ JQuery → simplify DOM manipulation
--> Underscore / Lodash → work with arrays & objects easily
+  ➡️ Underscore / Lodash → work with arrays & objects easily

-**React (Library) Example:**

-👉 Key Idea: You are in control.

--> With a library (like React), you call it whenever you need it.
+→ With a library like React, you call it whenever you need it.
--> You decide what happens and when.
+→ You decide what happens and when.
--> React only provides the tools (components, hooks, rendering).
+→ React only provides the tools (components, hooks, rendering).
--> As a developer, you choose which tools to use based on your use case.
+→ As a developer, you choose which tools to use based on your use case.

-⚡One-liner  React = You control the flow, React supports you with tools.
+⚡One-liner - You control the flow, React supports you with tools.

 ```js